 A VISUAL migraine may cause any of the following visual problems to BOTH eyes:

 A flickering blind spot ( either central or paracentral)

-A zigzag pattern of coloured light surrounding a central blind spot: "looking through a cracked window"
+A zigzag pattern of coloured light surrounding a central blind spot such as looking through a cracked window

 A migrating blind spot that slowly moves across the visual field